-We rely on donated items of many kinds to serve our clients, with a focus on four categories - food, clothing, hygiene items, and household items.
+We rely on donated items of many kinds to serve our clients, with a focus on four categories – food, clothing, hygiene items (hygiene kits here), and household items.
 All material donations to SOME are tax-deductible.
 SOME does not sell any of the donated items we receive—donated items are distributed free of charge to individuals in need.
 For items we do not accept, please see our list at the bottom of this page.

 Drop-Off Location and Hours

-Donated items may be dropped off at 71 O Street, NW, Washington, DC 20001 between the hours of 8am-3pm every day of the week, including weekends and holidays.
+Donated items may be dropped off at 61 O Street, NW, Washington, DC 20001 between the hours of 7:30am-4pm every day of the week, including weekends and holidays.
 We will offer you a donation receipt for your tax records when you drop off your items.

 After building hours of operation, please refrain from leaving donations outside of the building.
 We ask you to hold on to your items and deliver them when we are open.
 Thank you.